 Imagine the world where a Samantha like voice (as in the movie “Her”) greets you as you enter your home or the world where every aspect of your furry friend can be monitored from your smart phone.
 That interconnected world is known as the Internet of Things (IoT), and it is not science fiction; it is here now.

 “By 2020 it’s estimated there will be 30 billion objects connected to each other,” said Jim Davis, EVP, and CMO of data and analytics giant SAS at the company’s annual global forum in Dallas.
-In an interview with Direct Marketing News, Davis highlighted that marketers should focus more on delving deeper into data than an emphasis on the device itself, this is why there is emerging real time data capture tools that automatically capture behavioral data without any complex set-up.
+In an interview with Direct Marketing News, Davis highlighted that marketers should focus more on delving deeper into data than an emphasis on the device itself.
+Data can be gathered from various sources like the cookies on a website, SEO tactics and of course, the amount of interaction a product or service receives when it’s posted on social platforms.
+Social platforms play a key role when it comes to gathering data because they’re so popular.
+With millions of daily users, it would be negligent for marketers to not try nitreo today, or any other social platform software, to monitor how products and services are being perceived by the general public.
+Additionally, social platforms now come with various marketing tools embedded in them, making them even more suitable for marketing purposes.
+This is why there is emerging real time data capture tools that automatically capture behavioral data without any complex set-up.
 At the very least, businesses should be making the most of Microsoft’s Power BI software to keep track of their data, take a look at this desktop vs premium Power BI comparison to see which would suit your company’s needs most effectively.

 Davis’ advice is valuable and accurate.
 Data Analytics has infiltrated every aspect of direct marketing.
 It is no longer simply a topic for discussion amongst data scientists.
 It is the norm.
 In the big data era, where our homes greet us, and direct mail pieces are now interactive, direct marketers have many platforms to engage with their customers.
 What should we do with all this real-time data?
 Here are four tips to get you started: